 With so many users on mobile devices, making ads work effectively on small screens is essential.
 A slow or poorly displayed ad can deter users, leading to reduced traffic and revenue.

-Studies show that websites loading in 1 second convert 3 times better than those taking 5 seconds.
+Studies show that websites that load in 1 second convert 3 times better than those that take 5 seconds.
 A one-second delay can cut conversions by up to 7%.
 Slow pages are even worse on mobile, and over 53% of users leave if a page takes longer than 3 seconds to load.

 To boost mobile ad revenue: